qfwang23/VTD-LO/README.md

-# The manuscript has been submitted to IEEE Transactions on Geoscience and Remote Sensing
+# The manuscript has been submitted to IEEE Transactions on Intelligent Transportation Systems

 # VTD-LO: Voxel-Temporal Dynamic Filtering LiDAR Odometry with Two-Stage Dynamic Suppression and Adaptive Residual Weighting